Unified.to

 Composio lets LLMs invoke APIs and listen to some events—but it's up to you to decide when to fetch, how to sync, or whether to poll.

-Unified.to eliminates that burden.
-It delivers structured, real-time events using native webhooks when available—or "virtual webhooks" when not.
+Unified.to delivers updates using native and virtual webhooks, with data retrieved directly from source APIs instead of relying on scheduled polling.
 You get event-driven sync from CRMs, HRIS, ATS, calendars, and more—without maintaining schedulers, state trackers, or polling logic.

 Unified schemas—not one-off actions or tool wrappers

-Composio exposes raw API actions.
+Composio exposes API actions with provider-specific response formats.
 Each connector returns native fields.
 There's no normalized schema across integrations.

 Unified.to provides a common schema for every category.
 Employee records from BambooHR and Personio follow the same model.
 CRM contacts look the same across Salesforce, HubSpot, and Zoho.